Macrometacorp/docs/docs/queryworkers/akamai/view-edgeworkers.md

 ---
 sidebar_position: 40
-title: View Edge Workers
+title: View EdgeWorkers
 ---

-To view Edge Workers, click **Functions**.
+To view EdgeWorkers, click **Functions**.

 Macrometa displays a list of custom functions.
 Edge workers can be sorted by the type **Akamai**.

-You can also view your Edge Workers in the Akamai console.
+You can also view your EdgeWorkers in the Akamai console.

 :::note
 This feature is currently in preview.